Tyler Ennis (ice hockey): SC Bern

-After going unsigned through the NHL offseason, Ennis signed with SC Bern of the top tier Swiss league for the 2022-2023 season.
+After going unsigned through the NHL off-season, Ennis signed with SC Bern of the top tier Swiss league for the 2022–23 season.

+Adler Mannheim and retirement

+Ennis signed a one-year contract with Adler Mannheim of the Deutsche Eishockey Liga (DEL) on October 21, 2023.
+He played seven games for the team, totaling five assists, before suffering a neck injury against the SC Rapperswil-Jona Lakers on November 21.
+The injury led to his retirement on January 17, 2024.

 International play

 During his fourth WHL season, Ennis was named to Team Canada for the 2009 World Junior Championships in Ottawa.
 He helped Canada to a fifth-straight gold medal, defeating Sweden in the final.

 Ennis played for Canada at the 2015 IIHF World Championship, where Canada won the gold medal for the first time since 2007 with a perfect 10–0 record; in the gold medal game, Ennis scored the winning goal in Canada's 6–1 win over Russia.

 Personal life

 Ennis and his childhood best friend and former Wild teammate Jared Spurgeon were born less than two months apart and grew up in the same Edmonton neighbourhood, playing on the same teams, often with their fathers coaching, and spending summers at the Spurgeon family's lake cabin.